Why These Lithium And Cobalt Companies May Be The Ultimate Contrarian Play

 It's not hard to make the case for Lithium Americas and First Cobalt being two of the top battery metals companies to invest in during 2019.

-Lithium Americas is preparing to mine the largest deposit of lithium in America and just secured $160 million in funding from its JV partner Ganfeng Lithium.
+Lithium Americas is preparing to mine the largest deposit of lithium in America and just secured $160 million in funding from their JV partner Ganfeng Lithium.

-First Cobalt owns the only permitted cobalt refinery on the continent, a highly prospective cobalt project in Idaho and a camp with multiple projects near its refinery in Ontario.
+First Cobalt owns the only permitted cobalt refinery on the continent, a highly prospective cobalt project in Idaho and a camp with multiple projects near their refinery in Ontario.

-Both companies have seen significant insider buying in recent months, and both are starting to show bottoming patterns in their technical charts.
+Both companies have seen significant insider buying in recent months and both companies are starting to show bottoming patterns in their technical charts.
 This makes the current entry points attractive for long-term investors wanting to bet on increased prices for battery metals.

 The absolute bottom may have yet to be hit for either stock, but this could be a good time to start accumulating shares via buying in tranches.